Alternatives to B Corp Certification - featured image 2.avif

 And yes, It’s a little bit of a trickier concept if you’re a services company but still worth a bit of mulling over.
 There are always ways.

-One of the criticisms of B Corp Status, which we’ve covered in a bit more detail in this post, is that the certification may not examine a brand’s customers and collaborators all that well.
-The sustainability of clients, partners, suppliers, etc. may be a little overlooked.
+One of the criticisms of B Corp Status, which we’ve covered in a bit more detail in this post, is that the certification may not scrutinize a brand’s customers and collaborators.
+The sustainability of clients, partners, suppliers, supply chain, and so on.

-We’d argue that’s not all that sustainable – and who’s to say that B Corp is inspecting this agency’s clients on an ongoing basis?
-So, an alternative to being B Corp certified – or to any certification really – is to choose your business partners carefully.
-They might not be covered by any of your scintillating certifications, after all.
-This is also just a good rule of thumb with sustainable services in general.
+We’d argue that’s against the spirt of any reliable certification – and who’s to say that B Corp is inspecting any agency’s clients on an ongoing basis?
+So, an alternative to being B Corp certified – or to any certification really – is to remember your mission and choose your business partners carefully.
+This keeping of good company might not be covered by any shiny certification but it’s as important as anything.

 • Reducing emissions with a 100% remote working model